-The BA program is for students interested in the social sciences and public health.
+The Bachelor of Arts program is for students interested in the social sciences and public health.
 BA students will complete additional required course work in the social sciences and humanities.

-The BS program is for students interested in the natural sciences and public health.
+The Bachelor of Science program is for students interested in the natural sciences and public health.
 BS students will complete additional required course work in the natural sciences and mathematics.

 Here at the College of Public Health, we pride ourselves on building an inclusive, diverse, and vibrant community of scholars.
 We invest heavily in our students’ success and support them in every way we can throughout their time with us.